ZAINKHAN25/Submit-Hub/README.md

-# Assignment Submission Portal Readme
+# Sumit-Hub

 ![Demo App](/public/Assignment-Submission-Portal-Mockup.png)

 ## For Admin:

 ### Overview:
-The Assignment Submission Portal provides functionalities for admins, trainers, and students to manage classes, assignments, and profiles.
+The Submit Hub provides functionalities for admins, trainers, and students to manage classes, assignments, and profiles.

 #### Admin Features:
 1. ##### Trainer Management: